Castelvill/SandstormBox/README.md

         Start the interpreter.

     -c, --ignore-config
         Ignore .config file.
+By default engine will always search for .config file on startup and if it exists engine will execute its commands.

     -s, --samples
         Set the number of samples used in antialiasing.
 Maximal recommended number of samples is 8.
-If sampling is not supported on your machine, you must set this value to 0.
+If sampling is not supported on your machine, set it to 0.

     -p, --pixel-art
-        Disable the pixel blur while drawing bitmaps.
+        Disable "pixel blur" while drawing bitmaps.

     -f, --fullscreen
-        Go to fullscreen mode when a window is created.
+        Go to fullscreen mode when window is created.

     -n, --not-ascii
-        Allow use of other character encodings.
+        Allow the use of other character encodings.
+Although they can be displayed, interacting with them will cause undefined behavior.

     --mouse-text-skip
-        Set the number of skipped iterations when mouse is selecting the text.
+        Set the number of skipped iterations when selecting text using mouse.
 Number cannot be lower than 1.
+It's a workaround for increasing performance when working with long text files.

 ## Config file

+Following commands can be used only in ".config" file:

-EXECUTE script_path - execute the script in a new process when the engine boots or restarts.
+    EXECUTE script_path - execute one script in a new in-engine process every time engine is called or restarted at its runtime.
+EXECUTE command can be used as many times as needed to run multiple scripts one after the other.

     SAMPLES *number* - set the number of samples used in antialiasing.
 Maximal recommended number of samples is 8.
 If sampling is not supported on your machine, you must set this value to 0.

     ENABLE_al_set_clipboard_text - al_set_clipboard_text can cause undefined behavior on some linux configurations so it's disabled by default.
 When enabled, allows to copy text from the engine to the clipboard of the host OS.

     ENABLE_NOT_ASCII - allow using characters other than ASCII.

     MOUSE_TEXT_SKIP *number* - set the number of skipped iterations when mouse is selecting the text.
 Number cannot be lower than 1.

+Engine will execute these commands only on startup before its main loop.
+Keep in mind you can still execute new scripts at runtime

 ## Allegro5